Flexible Webhook Quickstart

 -

-webhook.site: Capture and inspect webhook data in real time without a separate server.
-The free plan is limited to 50 incoming requests.
+webhook.site: Captures and displays Webhook data in real time without a separate server.
+The free plan is limited to 50 received requests.

 - ▶︎ webhook.site